Jessamyn West

 with the assistance of the resources from Harvard's Library Innovation Lab.

-I teach a Tools for Community Advocacy class for University of Hawai'i at Manoa LIS
+Taught Tools for Community Advocacy/Engagement classes for University of Hawai'i at Manoa LIS

 Open Library -- Librarian